 Making a difference

-Our costs are kept low by our volunteer leadership and our donated offices and as you can see they are primarily staff costs to ensure an appropriately safeguarded service.
-This year - 2019/20 - they also included the funded digital project staff costs, enabling us to become a sustainable organisation into the future, appropriately skilled and equipped to finance tens of thousands of visits to vulnerable people on an ongoing basis.
+Our costs are kept low by our volunteer leadership, our donated offices and volunteer uniform and as you can see they are primarily staff costs to ensure an appropriately safeguarded service.
+This last year - 2021/22 - they also included the Lottery funded digital project staff costs, enabling us to become a sustainable organisation into the future, appropriately skilled and equipped to finance tens of thousands of visits to vulnerable people on an ongoing basis.